Kong/docs.konghq.com/app/gateway/2.8.x/reference/db-less-and-declarative-config.md

 parse successful
 ```
-## Sintax hingling and schema validation with Visual Studio Code, Yaml extension and Schemastore
+## Schema validation with Visual Studio Code, Yaml extension and Schemastore

-If you want can edit declarative configuration with Visual Studio Code:
+If you want to edit the declarative configuration in your Visual Studio Code:

 Install redhat yaml extension:
 ```console